 An individual has a right of access to their own personal data but does not have any rights to recordings of other individuals.

 Police officers or the courts may request access to recordings for evidential purposes.
-The courts are not required to complete a form demonstrating the right to request the footage although police officers are required to complete and submit the Park Authority’s standard Section 29 request for information form for approval before they will be given consent to view or remove recordings.
-The relevant Park Authority staff member will determine whether or not they are satisfied that the justification provided by police officers is sufficient to allow access to the recordings.
+The courts are not required to complete a form demonstrating the right to request the footage although police officers are required to complete and submit the Park Authority’s standard request for information form for approval before they will be given consent to view or remove recordings.
+The Park Authority Data Protection Officer will determine whether or not they are satisfied that the justification provided by police officers is sufficient to allow access to the recordings.

 All queries regarding public space CCTV should be directed to our business mailbox email@example.com.